-February is a time for us to honor Black History Month with art, music, and, of course, food.
+On any given day, look around and you’ll see the immense contributions by black chefs, artists, and creators that are intrinsic to American food and culture.
+Black History Month provides us with an opportunity to celebrate and share gratitude for these contributions.
 There are a number of chefs around the Bay Area providing a special menu this month, but, with this guide, you can support black-owned restaurants doing their thing year-round.

-Sadly, some of the restaurants we covered in our 2017 list have closed since then, so we created this new one.
+Sadly, some of the restaurants we covered in last year’s list have closed since then, so we created this new one.
 Please note, this guide does not include every black-owned restaurant, bar, bakery or pop-up in the whole Bay Area, so please feel free to add any favorites we may have missed by tagging us on social!
 You can find us on Facebook, Instagram, or Twitter.

 Have you sampled Liberian cuisine?
 Time to visit the Bay Area's only Liberian spot, Kendejah Restaurant in San Leandro (which Check, Please!
 Bay Area visited in Season 13).
 According to the owner, Dougie Uso, he wants you to feel like you're visiting a friend's house, so the vibe is very friendly and casual, but you can get a dash of history with your food at the same time.